 Gareth Jones; Georgie Morgan-Giles; Niki Asprou

-- Advising NHS Digital on an ongoing basis in respect of the terms on which it makes digital tools available to research organisations as part of online research environments hosted by NHS Digital.
+- Working with NHS Digital on an ongoing basis in respect of the terms on which it makes digital tools available to research organisations as part of online research environments hosted by NHS Digital.

 Other key lawyers: